Lukas-L-Hu/Lukas-L-Hu/README.md

 My name is Lukas Hu.
 I am an undergraduate student at UC Irvine.

 - 💻 I ~like~ **love** coding
-- 🌱 I’m currently learning about C++ Data Structures
+- 🌱 I’m currently learning about C++ data structures
 - 👯 I’m looking to collaborate on opensource and group projects.
 <br />